KaiaWalters/complex-api2-bootcamp/README.md

 <img width="1263" alt="Screen Shot 2019-08-25 at 3 20 34 PM" src="https://user-images.githubusercontent.com/49502261/63658412-522a0800-c778-11e9-837a-5b1d57c44a3c.png">

-Vivisection is a fullstack application that utilizes geolocation.
-The purpose of the app is to allow locals to document local histories and showcase them in an engaging way.
-The app encourages users to explore their community and learn more about what has happened in it.
-Inspired by the rise in gentrification in Boston and the need to preserve the voices of marginalized communities.
+Vivisection is complex API application.
+It sources its data from the International Mouse Phenotyping Consortium and Webster Dictionary's API.
+The app fetches details on a mouse: age, sex,the procedure that was performed on the mouse, and the allele that was being targeted in the experiment.
+The procedure is defined by the Webster API and it definition is displayed on screen.
+The inspiration for the project came from my time spent in Bio labs in college where we wouls analyse the genes and mutated alleles of flies.
+When I saw the mouse API I thought it would be useful to see the correlation between the allele being targeted and the procedure being performed on a mouse.
+And I thought, "Why not have an app that defines these procedures for you rather than flipping thorugh a dictionary"?

 ## How its Made
-The application is built using Node.Js, Express, MongoDB, JSON, XML, HTML, CSS, JavaScript, and Mapbox API.
+The application is built using JSON, HTML, CSS, JavaScript, Webster Dictionary API, and IMPC API.

 ## Reflections
-Tackling the Map Box API was definitely one of the most interesting parts of this project, since I had to adapt much of its Javascript code (used to create certain elements) to my own application which created new listed items using EJS.
-It was a puzzle figuring out how to fetch information from my database and render it on the /maps page.
-MapBox had intended users of their API to hard code information to be rendered.
-Solving this puzzle was definitely the most gratifying part of the project.
+This was one of my first projects that utilized APIs and fetxhes, learning how to cycle though JSON objects sent from the database was definitely a learning experience but it was great to see how my understanding of Javascript and loops especially was applicable here.

 ## Installation
 * Clone repo
-* Run npm install

 ## Usage
-* Run node server.js
-* Navigate to localhost:8080
+* Open in browser